Who We Serve

 - We are steadfast in our practice and pursuit of excellence.

-Today, our staff of 1,600 support workers, clinicians, nurses, teachers, case managers, psychiatrists, and others provide help and support to more than 16,000 people each year in over 60 locations throughout Vermont.
+Today, our staff of 1,600 support workers, clinicians, nurses, teachers, case managers, psychiatrists, and others provide help and support to more than 19,000 people each year in over 60 locations throughout Vermont.
 We serve children, adults, families, and communities in a range of settings with a broad array of services for mental health, developmental, and substance use needs.
-Additional information can be found in a Howard Center Fact Sheet, our most recent Annual Report, and on our Publications web page.
+Additional information can be found on our Howard Center Fact Sheet and on our Publications page.

 Designated Agency Status